psecio/gatekeeper/docs/users.md

 ```

 The return value from the `register` call is a *boolean* indicating the pass/fail status of the registration.
-Addiitonally, you can also link the user to permissions at create time:
+Additionally, you can also link the user to permissions at create time:

 ```php
 <?php